-Similar to the Virtual Handset, with a few differences are suggested.
+Similar to the Virtual Handset, though a few differences are suggested.
 The most important one is item number one.

-- If you are taking direct calls as well as Contact Center calls, it’s okay to keep the default settings for “Screening, Greeting, and hold music” as is.
+- If you are taking direct calls as well as Contact Center calls, it’s okay to keep the default settings for the “Screening, Greeting, & Hold music” as is

 Updated 5 months ago